ghostbuster91/blogposts/42-keys/main.md

 Putting it in the most inner column turned out to be a good choice since it is fairly easily accessible but I don't have to access it very often (that might be specific to me as I often don't use these special letters but their standard counterpart when writing in Polish).

 Regarding home row mods is is important to configure your keyboard correctly.
 I started with [`IGNORE_MOD_TAP_INTERRUPT`](https://docs.qmk.fm/#/tap_hold?id=ignore-mod-tap-interrupt).
 I tried using [`PERMISSIVE_HOLD`](https://docs.qmk.fm/#/tap_hold?id=permissive-hold) but that resulted in many misfires.
 Then I decided to try [Achordion](https://getreuer.info/posts/keyboards/achordion/index.html) and it worked like a charm.
 After that I brought back `PERMISSIVE_HOLD` and everything works as is should now :)

+Instead of Achordion you could also try using [bilateral combinations](https://github.com/qmk/qmk_firmware/pull/17715) feature from qmk, although I have never tried it and at the point of writing the PR was closed due to inactivity.

 I put `Esc` on the most outer column on the left half as neovim is my editor of choice.
 The key above the `Esc` is quite far away and I didn't find any key that would fit this place.
 Similar concerns apply to the key below it.
 Suggestions are welcome.
 This might be also an indication that I should try a smaller keyboard like 5x3.